MichalJakobczyk1/music-bands/readme.md

 ## Explore,download and listen!

-My projects is supported by PWA so if you like the same music as me you can download it right on your phone!
+My project is supported by PWA so if you like the same music as me you can download it right on your phone!